tpoisot/ms_connectance_complexity/ms_conn_compl.md

 along with other emerging network properties, are constrained (and can be predicted to a certain extent) by connectance.
-We discuss the consequences of our results for the comparison of different ecological networks, and for the generation of random networks in null-model analyses.
+We discuss the consequences of our results for the comparison of different ecological networks, and for the generation of random networks in null-model analyzes.

 # Statistical argument